DreamsEngine/DreamsAdEngine/README.md

 -   apstag: If you use the apstag of amazon
 -   pubId: pubID of Amazon
 -   bidTimeout: Timeout of to init apstag, this value can be in milliseconds or in expression example "2e3"
+-   setCentering: Enables and disables horizontal centering of ads, only ads that are requested after calling this method will be centered
+-   enableLazyLoad: Enables lazy loading in GPT as defined by the config object.
+-   configLazyLoad: Config object of LazyLoad

 ## Examples